Xilinx/PYNQ/docs/source/pynq_libraries/axiiic.rst

 * option allows an IIC *repeated start*

-More information about the AxiIIC module and the API for reading, writing and waiting can be found in the :ref:`pynq-lib-axiiic` sections.
+More information about the AxiIIC module and the API for reading, writing and waiting can be found in the :ref:`pynq-lib-iic` sections.